jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-omar-c-momentum-agency.md

 path: /interview/omar-c-momentum-agency
 title: 'Omar C: Momentum Agency'
 date: 2018-02-08T07:33:42.000Z
-description: >-
-  Before tomorrow’s event with Eric Volta, we sat down with the founder of Momentum Agency, Omar C - the man bringing his European artistic touch to Sydney’s party scene.
+description: Read our interview with Momentum Agency's head honcho and founder..
 featuredImage: /img/omar-c.jpg
 ---
+_Before tomorrow’s event with Eric Volta, we sat down with the founder of Momentum Agency, **Omar C** - the man bringing his European artistic touch to Sydney’s party scene._

 **RR:** Omar, we’re really looking forward to the Eric Volta gig.
 What do you think we can expect from his set?